Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Deathlock Wight (MPMM).md

 aliases: ["Deathlock Wight"]
 ---
 # [[5.
 Mechanics/Bestiary/Undead/Deathlock Wight (MPMM).md|Deathlock Wight]]
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-87*
+87, Mordenkainen's Tome of Foes p.
+129*

 Deprived of much of its magic as a special punishment, a deathlock wight lingers between the warlock it was and the wretched existence of a wight.